kingsdigitallab/alice-thornton/frontend/edition/bibliography/index.md

 James, Anne. _Poets, Players, and Preachers: Remembering the Gunpowder Plot in Seventeenth-Century England_.
 Toronto: University of Toronto Press, 2016.

 Jones, N. G. ‘Wills, Trusts and Trusting from the Statute of Uses to Lord’. _Journal of Legal History_ 31, no. 3 (2010): 273–98.

-Keeble, N. H. _The Cultural Identity of Seventeenth-Century Woman: A Reader_.
-London: Routledge, 1994.

 Keiser, George R. 'Robert Thornton: Gentleman, Reader and Scribe'.
 In _Robert Thornton and His Books: Essays on the Lincoln and London Thornton Manuscripts_, edited by Susanna Fein and Michael Johnston, 67–108.
 Woodbridge: Boydell & Brewer, 2014.